Trefriw: Listed Ancient Monuments

-Shops and commerce
+Commerce

-Trefriw today has just two shops: the post office/general store and Maralyn's the butchers/grocers.
-However, there is the Woollen mill which has a shop selling the goods made on site.
-Trefriw also has Angies hairdressers and Doti's café.
+Trefriw today has just two shops: the post office/general store and butchers/grocers.
+There is also the Woollen mill which has a shop selling the goods made on site.
 However, in its heyday, with up to 1,000 visitors arriving daily, there were naturally many more.
 These were virtually all located on the main street, and a number of properties can today clearly be seen to have been former shops.

 Trefriw's most famous shop was perhaps that run by Richard Thomas Ellis.
 Located in what is currently the Post Office, this emporium sold almost everything, including even dynamite.
 Ellis also arranged funerals.
 An advert of 1889 advertised "A splendid assortment of useful presents for visitors".

 Other shops which have long disappeared include: a post office (by Chandlers yard), a shoe shop (currently the butchers), two butcher's shops (one at Bryn Neuadd, which has also been a craft shop, the other opposite the mill), a cycle shop (lower main street), a bank (the middle shop in Glanrafon parade), a cake shop/bakers (opposite the current Post Office), a cobblers and confectionery shop (where the woollen mill is now), a sweet shop (opposite the school), a craft shop (opposite the Fairy Falls), a chemist, a taxi/garage business (later Chandlers boatyard), Neuadd cafe (next to the village hall), a chip shop (near The Old Ship pub) and a grocers (behind the current Post Office).

 There was formerly a large abattoir behind the public toilets.